News

 Guests travel from all over the United States, planning their trips to Dallas not only to take part in the Mad Hatter’s Luncheon, taking the theme as inspiration for their sophisticated, glamorous, and delightfully lavish hats, but to view the glorious springtime azalea displays and flowers that grace the Dallas Arboretum.

-The morning will begin with a Welcome Reception, a stroll in the gardens and a Silent Auction while the discerning hat judges take note of the Grecian-influenced interpretations of this year’s theme.
+The morning will begin with a Welcome Reception, a stroll in the gardens and a Silent Auction while the discerning hat judges take note of the Grecian-influenced interpretations of this year’s theme Gardens of Greece, including these hat categories: My Big Fat Greek Wedding, Olympic Games, Greek Mythology, Greek Life (sorority), Best Botanical Using Fresh Flowers and Greek Goddesses (group of 3 or more).
 Inside Rosine Hall, Hat Contest winners will be announced, which will be followed by the fashion show and then a delicious three-course luncheon.

 Last year, just over 650 people attended the Mad Hatter’s Luncheon in a party spread over Rosine Hall and A Tasteful Place.
 This year, the cap on attendance is 500, as it will take place only in Rosine Hall.
 So, do not delay securing tables, underwriting and sponsorships now.

 Sponsorships begin at $2,500.
 Patron Tickets start at $500.
-Visit https://e.givesmart.com/events/tua/ to purchase sponsorships or tickets or scan the QR code included in this release.
+Visit https://e.givesmart.com/events/tua/ or scan the QR code below to purchase sponsorships or tickets.
 Individuals who purchase a patron level ticket and up will be invited to a patron party at the Harlan Crow Library.
 Visit the website for more information www.wcdabg.org

 About the Women’s Council: Celebrating its 42nd Anniversary in 2024.